Chart Color Schemes

 Buderim - North faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 52%, higher than the average SA2 area (~10,416 people).
-The most common medical conditions are arthritis (10.8% of residents) and mental health issues (7.3%).
-A total of 65.7% of residents declare themselves completely clear of medical ailments, compared to 69.0% across Rest of Qld.
-The area has a higher percentage of residents aged 65 and over, at 29.5% (5,864 people), compared to the state average of 20.2%.
+The rate of private health cover is approximately 52% of the total population (~10,415 people), leading that of the average SA2 area.
+The most common medical conditions are arthritis and mental health issues, impacting 10.8% and 7.3% of residents respectively.
+Approximately 65.7% of residents declare themselves completely clear of medical ailments, compared to 69.0% across Rest of Qld.
+The area has 29.5% of residents aged 65 and over (5,863 people), higher than the 20.2% in Rest of Qld.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health